Ended0fTime/SPPO/README.md

 ## Version 1.4.2 18/7/2022
 - Unified daftarHakim and daftarAdmin into daftarAhli which also allows admin to register peserta
 - Changed form.css, daftar.php, daftarPeeserta.php, navbar.php n maybe some other files according to the new daftarAhli

+## Version 1.4 25/7/2022 Last few updates
+- Unified all background/basic ui css into a a single file called main.css.
+Integrated it into all corresponding files.
+- Renamed Senarai Ahli and Daftar Ahli into Senarai Pengguna and Daftar Pengguna.
+Changed Import to Import Peserta.
+- Optimized keputusanPeserta.php by removing useless PHP Query.
+- Added data null check for all Sys backend files possible.
+Sys folder is now almost entirely inaccessible by altering URL link.
+- Added a peserta.csv file for importing peserta info.